Raymundo Joseph Peña: Priesthood

 Peña was ordained to the priesthood for the Diocese of Corpus Christi on May 25, 1957, at Corpus Christi Cathedral by Bishop Mariano Garriaga.

 Peña was named as diocesan youth director in 1970, holding the position until 1976.
 In 1969, Peña was also appointed pastor of Our Lady of Guadalupe Parish in Corpus Christi, serving there until 1976.
 He became editor of the Texas Gulf Coast Catholic paper in 1970, along with vice-president of the Senate of Priests.

 Auxiliary Bishop of San Antonio

 On October 16, 1976, Pope Paul VI named Peña as titular bishop of Trisipa and auxiliary bishop of San Antonio.
-He was consecrated at the Convention Center Arena in San Antonio on December 13, 1976, by Archdiocese Francis Furey.
+He was consecrated at the Convention Center Arena in San Antonio on December 13, 1976, by Archbishop Francis Furey.

 In 1977, Peña was named as vicar general for the archdiocese as well as executive director of the Office of the Laity.
 In April 1979, after the death of Archbishop Francis Furey, Peña served as administrator sede vacante for the archdiocese until the installation of Bishop Patrick Flores as archbishop later in 1979.